VMI–Virginia Tech football rivalry: History

 The two schools first met in 1894 and played annually from 1913 to 1971, usually in Roanoke on Thanksgiving Day.
 The game was called the Military Classic of the South, because it matched a state-supported military academy against an engineering school which had mandatory ROTC for the male student body until 1964.
 (Virginia Tech and Texas A&M are the only major public universities still designated as senior military colleges, because of their corps of cadets and large ROTC programs).
 Today, the rivalry game between VMI and The Citadel bears the name Military Classic of the South.

 After a one-year hiatus, the VMI-Virginia Tech rivalry resumed in 1973 for another dozen seasons.
 The teams played in Virginia Tech's Lane Stadium at Blacksburg in odd-numbered years and in 1978; the remaining games in even-numbered years were at either Richmond or Norfolk, in the Tobacco Bowl (1974, 1976) and Oyster Bowl (1980, 1982, 1984), respectively, with VMI serving as the "home" team.
 Games tentatively scheduled for Blacksburg in 1986 and 1987 and Norfolk in 1988 were never played.

 When the rivalry went dormant after the 1984 Oyster Bowl, Virginia Tech led the series 49–25–5.
 At 79 games, it is the second-longest series for the Hokies and fourth-longest for the Keydets.
 Because of the long pause in the VMI-Virginia Tech series, the Virginia–Virginia Tech rivalry has emerged as the dominant one in the commonwealth.

 In 2017, Virginia Tech and VMI agreed to renew their rivalry in a one-time matchup on September 5, 2026, at Blacksburg.
+Virginia Tech won, 73–3, claiming their 50th victory in the rivalry and achieving the largest margin of victory in the rivalry.

 Based on current scheduling commitments, their next opportunity to meet would be in 2031, when Virginia Tech next has an open date.